dmsuehir/transformers/docs/source/en/perf_train_cpu_many_k8s.md

 The `kubectl get pods -n kubeflow` command can then be used to list the pods in the `kubeflow` namespace.
 You should see the worker pods for the PyTorchJob that was just deployed.
-At first, they will probably have a status of "Pending" as the containers get pulled and started, then it should change to "Running".
+At first, they will probably have a status of "Pending" as the containers get pulled and created, then the status should change to "Running".
 ```
 NAME                                                     READY   STATUS                  RESTARTS          AGE
 ...
-transformers-pytorchjob-worker-0                         0/2     Running                 0                 7m37s
+transformers-pytorchjob-worker-0                         1/1     Running                 0                 7m37s
-transformers-pytorchjob-worker-1                         0/2     Running                 0                 7m37s
+transformers-pytorchjob-worker-1                         1/1     Running                 0                 7m37s
-transformers-pytorchjob-worker-2                         0/2     Running                 0                 7m37s
+transformers-pytorchjob-worker-2                         1/1     Running                 0                 7m37s
-transformers-pytorchjob-worker-3                         0/2     Running                 0                 7m37s
+transformers-pytorchjob-worker-3                         1/1     Running                 0                 7m37s
 ...
 ```